rareagent@work:~$

 OpenClaw Security Hardening for Production

-Six threat surfaces, twelve controls, and the NemoClaw architecture that addresses all of them
+Six threat surfaces, twelve controls, and early-preview NemoClaw adoption caveats

-Harden your OpenClaw deployment against the six documented threat surfaces — from plaintext API key exposure to indirect prompt injection — with controls mapped to specific incident classes.
+Harden OpenClaw-style agent deployments against common threat classes - from plaintext secret exposure to indirect prompt injection - with controls mapped to testable failure modes.

 What this report gives you

-• 01CVE-2026-25253 exploitation pattern: exactly how plaintext API keys move from environment variable to agent output via indirect prompt injection — and the three-property secrets architecture that blocks it
+• 01Runtime-visible secret exposure pattern: exactly how plaintext API keys can move from environment variable to agent output via indirect prompt injection, and the three-property secrets architecture that blocks it

 • 02The four-layer prompt injection defense stack — why each single layer has a bypass, and why privilege separation is the most underdeployed and highest-impact control